f3rm/f3rm/README.md

 the Nerfstudio viewer, check out their [documentation](https://docs.nerf.studio/en/latest/quickstart/viewer_quickstart.html).

-**Visualizing the Feature Field PCA:**
+**Visualizing the Feature Field PCA**

 To visualize the PCA of the features, select `feature_pca` in the `Render Options -> Output Render` dropdown box.
 Note that the initial PCA projection matrix is computed based on the features rendered at your current viewpoint.

 <img src="assets/ns-viewer_feature-pca.png" width="400" alt="feature_pca in Output Render dropdown">

-To update the PCA projection, click the "Refresh PCA Projection" button under `Trainer/pipeline/model` near the bottom of the controls.
+To recompute the PCA projection based on your current viewpoint, click the "Refresh PCA Projection" button under `Trainer/pipeline/model` near the bottom of the controls.

-**Language Interaction with CLIP Feature Fields:**
+**Language Interaction with CLIP Feature Fields**

 If you are distilling CLIP features (the default feature type), then you will see the following additional controls under `Trainer/pipeline/model` near the bottom of the controls panel.
 You can enter positive and negative text queries